DavidDuwaer/globol/README.md

 This library consists of a few key datatypes.
 The library provides plenty of methods to convert between instantiations of them.
 The following are the most important datatypes, the ones that you should know of.

 ### Instant
-This is a moment in physical time.
-This is the thing you will likely use most often.
+This is a moment in time, a timestamp.
+Is equivalent to a number of (milli)seconds since the epoch.
+### ZonedDateTime
+A date with a time and a time zone offset, e.g. `2020-01-20T19:34Z+01`.
+A `ZonedDateTime` implies one `Instant`, but one `Instant` can be represented in at least 24 ZonedDateTimes (one for each time zone).
 ### LocalDateTime
-A date with a time, e.g. `2020-01-20T19:34`
+A date and a time together, but without a zone, e.g. `2020-01-20T19:34`
 ### LocalDate
-A date, e.g. `2020-01-20`
+A date without a time, e.g. `2020-01-20`
 ### LocalTime
-A time, e.g. `08:34:00.000`
-### ZonedDateTime
-A datetime with a zone offset, e.g. `2020-01-20T19:34Z+01`.
-Because it has an offset, it points to an unambiguous point in physical time, like Instant.
-Unlike `Instant`, however, this object cares about how the datetime is *represented*.
-For example: there can be a `ZonedDateTime` `2020-01-20T19:00Z+01` and a `ZonedDateTime` `2020-01-20T18:00Z+00`.
-They both correspond to the same moment in physical time, i.e. the same `Instant`, but they are two distinct `ZonedDateTimes`.
+A time without a date, e.g. one LocalTime can mean `18:34` or `6:34 PM`, depending on how you format it in string form.
 ### Duration
 A fixed length of physical time.
 ### ZoneId & ZoneOffset